Students should have an acoustic piano that is well-maintained and tuned at least once a year.

 Getting Instrument Time (Getting IT) is the most important factor in taking lessons.
 Motor skills need time and repetition with sleep in between sessions.
-Charts or apps need to be marked and 5 Days of IT (Instrument Time) is the standard for participating in my studio.
+Students log into the Better Practice system.
+5 Days of IT (Instrument Time) is the standard for participating in my studio.

 Instrument Time (IT) should be scheduled into daily activities.
 At the beginning of the semester, students and parents fill out a schedule detailing the student’s weekly activities and times when the student will get IT

 A practice coach is important until the student is able to work independently.
 Whether with a parent or a well-seasoned older student, IT is more efficient when supervised.

 - Consistent IT is necessary.
 The mind and hands need daily repetition just as the body needs food regularly, teeth need to be brushed, and dishes need to be done.
 IT involves problem solving (thinking and evaluating).

 - Repetition is crucial, but it needs to be accurate (correct rhythm, no pauses, and correct notes) so that correct neural pathways are being formed and not mistakes.

 - Students don’t have to like IT or everything they are asked to do (and probably won’t), but every effort will be made to help students enjoy the music they perform.